-The Compensation Committee and, in the case of our CEO, the independent members of our Board, makes adjustments to base salary when it believes there is a deviation from market based on a review of the Relevant Market Data, when an individual is promoted or assumes an increase in responsibility or when the Compensation Committee determines that an individual's performance warrants an adjustment.
+The Compensation Committee and, in the case of our CEO, the independent members of our Board, makes adjustments to base salary when it believes there is a deviation from market-competitive levels based on a review of the Relevant Market Data, when an individual is promoted or assumes an increase in responsibility or when the Compensation Committee determines that an individual's performance warrants an adjustment.
 The Compensation Committee (or in the case of our CEO, the independent members of our Board) reviews the base salary levels of our executive officers each year to determine whether an adjustment is warranted.

-For fiscal 2022, after considering competitive benchmarking, individual performance and retention, the Compensation Committee (and, in the case of our Former CEO, the independent members of our Board) increased the base salaries of our NEOs (excluding our Former CEO) from their final fiscal 2021 salary levels, as shown below:
+For fiscal 2024, after considering competitive market data, individual performance and retention, the Compensation Committee (and, in the case of our CEO, the independent members of our Board) increased the base salaries of certain of our NEOs, including our CEO, whose base salary was below the 50th percentile of market based on review of the Relevant Market Data.
+Each NEO's fiscal 2024 base salary and any increase in their final fiscal 2023 base salary levels are shown below:

-Named Executive Officer Fiscal 2021 Base Salary Fiscal 2022 Base Salary (1) % Change
+Named Executive Officer Fiscal 2023 Base Salary Fiscal 2024 Base Salary (1) % Change

-Joshua H. Levine (2) \$745,900 \$745,900

-Suzanne Winter (3) \$450,000 \$540,000 20.0%
+Suzanne Winter \$650,000 \$750,000 13.3%

-Ali Pervaiz (4) \$285,000 \$415,000 45.6%
+Ali Pervaiz \$427,500 \$450,600 5.1%

-Brandy Green (5) \$300,000 \$385,000 28.3%

-Shig Hamamatsu (6) \$417,200 \$417,200
+Sandeep Chalke \$459,000 \$459,000 0%

-Jesse Chew \$393,800 \$440,000 11.7%
+Jesse Chew \$457,600 \$457,600 0%

-Michael Hoge \$350,000 \$385,000 10.0%
+Michael Hoge \$400,400 \$412,100 2.8%